ItsReidar/automated-esxi-installation/README.md

-## Automated installation of ESXi 7.0U3 (DNSMASQ, TFTP, HTTP, KICKSTART)
+## Automated installation of ESXi 7.0U3 (DNSMASQ, TFTP, HTTP, SYSLINUX, KICKSTART)
 This configuration is done on a **OpenSUSE server**.
 Steps can also be applied on other linux distros.

 ####Prerequisites